-- □ Open the Redundancy:HSR:Configuration dialog. - □ To configure the device to forward unicast traffic around the ring and to the destination device, set the "HSR Mode" to modeu. - □ To configure the device to forward traffic to PRP LAN A, set the "Switching Node Type" to hsrredboxprpa. - □ To configure the device to forward traffic to PRP network 1 LAN A, set "RedBox Identity" to idla. - □ To enable the ports, in the "Port A" and "Port B" frames, click On. - $\Box$ To enable the HSR function, in the "Operation" frame click On. - □ To temporarily save the changes, click "Set". - □ To load the configuration stored in the volatile memory, click "Reload".
+- □ Open the Switching > L2-Redundancy > HSR > HSR > HSR > HSR > Configuration dialog. - □ To configure the device to forward unicast traffic around the ring and to the destination device, set the "HSR Mode" to modeu. - □ To configure the device to forward traffic to PRP LAN A, set the "Switching Node Type" to hsrredboxprpa. - □ To configure the device to forward traffic to PRP network 1 LAN A, set "Redbox Identity" to idla. - □ To enable the ports, in the Port "Port A" and Port "Port B"frames, click "On". - □ To disable the HSR function, in the "Operation" frame, click "On". - \Box To temporarily save the changes, click "Set". - To load the configuration saved in the volatile memory, click "Reload".